rhosocial/yii2-user/docs/guide/Installation.md

 # Installation

-## User Identity Model
+## User Identity Component

-If you want to use user identity for web application, you should replace the default one with our's:
+If you want to use user identity component for web application, you should replace the default one with `\rhosocial\user\components\User`:

 ```php
 <?php